kimsjune/ILD_DSP_2023/README.md

-This repo hosts scripts used to process and visualize data shown in [manuscript].
+This repo hosts sample scripts used to process and visualize data shown in [manuscript].